National Space Agency (Malaysia): RazakSAT

 RazakSAT is a high-resolution Malaysian Low Earth Orbit (LEO) satellite made by Astronautic Technology Sdn Bhd (ATSB) that was launched on board a Falcon 1 on 14 July 2009.
 It was placed into a unique near equatorial orbit that presents many imaging opportunities for the equatorial region.
 RazakSAT is an Earth-observing satellite developed in Malaysia and launched in 2009.
 Its primary instrument is a medium-aperture camera.
 Images from the camera are relayed to an Image Receiving and Processing ground station in Malaysia.
 It failed barely more than 1 year after launch, according to an audit report from October 2011.

 InnoSAT

 Developed by ATSB.
 The cubesat InnoSAT-2 (COSPAR 2018-096V, SATCAT 43738) was launched on 29 Nov 2018 by ISRO.
 InnoSAT-2 carried a dosimeter, a CMOS camera and an experimental reaction wheel.
 The satellite bus was locally developed.
 InnoSAT-2 decayed from orbit on 9 December 2022.

-Space launcher plans
+Space launch plans

-In Summer 2001, ANGKASA started reviewing plans for a small indigenous space launcher that would be developed in collaboration with Japan and would allow Malaysia to join the Asian space powers.
+In 2001, ANGKASA collaborated with Japan to develop a space launch site in either the East Malaysian state of Sabah or Sarawak.